Celebrities & The Media

 Don’t make the same mistake.
 Make sure that every press release or pitch letter you send out includes at least one memorable sound bite that is so good, so pithy and so memorable that they feel their story won’t be nearly as good without it.
 They’ll be grateful.
 And you’ll be thrilled with all the media coverage you receive.

 Want to meet over 100 top media face to face?
 You’ll get some media training there to help get your sound bites down.
-Apply by Friday at 6 pm Eastern (3 pm Pacific)
+Apply now to reserve your spot.

-There are less than 11 spots left to attend the National Publicity Summit, October 16-19th in New York.
+Attend the National Publicity Summit in New York.
 Previous attendees have been featured on Today Show, Good Morning America, The View, Fox News, O the Oprah magazine, Entrepreneur, Time and many others.

 Many people see getting on TV as holy-grail to getting publicity.
 Oprah was the leader in making careers overnight.
 Other shows don’t necessarily have the same instant influence that Oprah had, but a four-minute segment on a major morning talk or news show can still have that magic formula effect.